 Must have a car

-The successful Home Care Assistant will receive an excellent salary of £13.50 per hour.
-We currently have permanent vacancies for both days and night shifts available.
+The successful Home Care Assistant will receive an excellent salary of £14.50 per hour.
+We currently have permanent full time mix of shifts available.
 In return for your hard work and commitment you will receive the following generous benefits:

 Paid training program